Grape Poisoning In Dogs + Tartaric Acid?

 Ron Hines DVM PhD

 Over the last dozen or so years, the sugar substitute, xylitol, has become a common ingredient in commercial food products.
 Xylitol is made from wood and other types of cellulose, (although small, harmless, amounts are found naturally in fruit).
 It is a popular sugar alternative in baked goods, deserts, toothpaste, candy and sugar-free gum.
 It is a popular sugar substitute for diabetics and for weight loss programs.
-Although xylitol is as sweet as table sugar, it has one third less calories.
-Its mild anti-bacterial properties make it a popular cavity-fighter in chewing gums and toothpaste.
+Although xylitol is as sweet as table sugar, it has one third fewer calories.
+Its mild antibacterial properties make it a popular cavity-fighter in chewing gums and toothpaste.
 You might easily have a xylitol-containing product in your home without even realizing it.

 Although xylitol consumption appears to be harmless in humans, that is not the case in dogs.
 Dogs handle this sugar substitute differently.
-They absorb it more rapidly, it affects their insulin and blood sugar levels differently and it predisposes them to liver damage not seen in humans that consume xylitol.
+They absorb it more rapidly, it affects their insulin and blood sugar levels differently, and it predisposes them to liver damage not seen in humans that consume xylitol.
 As the popularity of xylitol in human food increased the incidence of accidental xylitol poisoning in dogs began to increase too.

 What About Sorbitol?